njd5475/slim-ide/CAPABILITIES.md

 ## Missing Capabilities (in priority order)

+* Capability for rendering methods to have separate contexts which provide a graphics object to use for rendering.
+As well as define other unique rendering properties which can be inherited or cloned to other context instances.
+*
-* Capability to search through all the files currently open and jump through the matches.
+* Capability to search through all the files currently opened and jump through the matches.
 * Capability to open a file by searching through the listing of files.
 * Capability to move the cursor to any line by clicking on that line
 * Capability to render a scrollable selectable view of a file anywhere within any window and of any size.